 General Elective courses (6 Credits).
-Students can take two general elective courses of their choosing.
-These courses can be any 3 credit course offered at the Graduate Center (or through the Interuniversity Doctoral Consortium) and can be taken at any point in their graduate career.
-Many students use these electives to do the Quantitative or Qualitative Concentration (see below).
+Students can take one general elective course of their choosing.
+This course can be any 3 credit course of their choosing and can be taken at any point in their graduate career.

 5. Registration after completion of all 60 credits